OWASP/owasp-masvs/Document/0x01-Acknowledgements.md

 ## About the Standard

 The Mobile Application Security Verification Standard is a list of security requirements for mobile applications that can be used by architects, developers, testers, security professionals, and consumers to define what a secure mobile application is.
+Together with the Mobile Security Testing Guide (MSTG), it provides a comprehensive set of requirements and test cases for mobile app security verification.
+WStandalone use of the MASVS requirements within all phases of the mobile app SDLC is also encouraged.

-This guide is a fork of the Mobile OWASP Web Application Security Standard written by Jim Manico.
+This document is a fork of the OWASP Application Security Verification Standard written by Jim Manico.

 ## Copyright and License

 ![license](images/license.png)
-Copyright © 2016 The OWASP Foundation.
+Copyright © 2017 The OWASP Foundation.
 This document is released under the Creative Commons Attribution ShareAlike 3.0 license.
 For any reuse or distribution, you must make clear to others the license terms of this work.

 | Project Leads | Lead Authors | Contributors and Reviewers |
 | --- | --- | --- |